 The Florida Keys were hit especially hard by the hurricane.
 As one of the only providers of civil legal services in the Keys, LSGMI established roving disaster relief clinics throughout the Keys for spring break, bringing legal services to many residents.
 After two days of training and observing at LSGMI’s offices in Miami, the four participating students were eager to conduct these clinics and take on this rewarding experience in the Keys.

-The trip to the Keys was led by 2L Miami Scholar Katrina Tomas.
+Miami Scholars Amelia Daynes and Katrina Tomas were participants with 2L Tomas leading the trip.
 “We serviced Key Largo, Marathon, and Key West,” said Tomas.
 “Although we did handle many cases that resulted from direct consequences of Hurricane Irma, such as FEMA insurance coverage and property damage issues, many clients came with issues going beyond the expected.